BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cougars have covered the spread once this season when favored by 2.5 points or more (in five chances).

-- BYU's games this year have gone over the point total two times in eight opportunities (25%).
+- BYU's games this year have hit the over two times in eight opportunities (25%).

-- In games that BYU piles up more than 432.8 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that BYU picks up over 432.8 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Cougars have seven giveaways this season, while the Cavaliers have nine takeaways .